Soumyabhatnagar1/Password-Guessing-Game/README.md

 💡 Bonus:

-1.You can easily extend the game by:
+You can easily extend the game by:
-2.Adding a word bank from a file.
+1.Adding a word bank from a file.
-3.Introducing scoreboards or a timer.
+2.Introducing scoreboards or a timer.